nanochess/transputer/README.md

 ## ISA board

-Recently I made an ISA board compatible with the Inmos B004, because some people was asking about the possibility of running my software on real hardware.
+Recently, I made an ISA board compatible with the Inmos B004, because some people was asking about the possibility of running my software on real hardware.
 So I made programs to run with this real hardware.

 The _tram_ directory contains the _comm.asm_ program for MS-DOS that replicates the input/output function of my transputer emulator.